Thinking of undergoing a hair color transformation this season? We’ve rounded up 13 winter hair color ideas to spark inspiration.

 When it’s cold out, we love putting a movie on, curling up under a blanket, and drinking a glass of red wine.
 If cozy vino nights are your hibernation vibe, too, mulled wine hair color will be right up your alley.

-Keep your spicy burgundy shade bright between appointments by adding a shampoo and conditioner system like Matrix Keep Me Vivid Shampoo and Conditioner to your routine.
-Used together, this duo helps maintain the vibrancy of fast-fading hair colors.
+Keep your spicy burgundy shade bright between appointments by adding a shampoo and conditioner system like Pureology’s Hydrate Shampoo and Conditioner Duo to your routine.
+Used together, they help maintain the vibrancy of fast-fading hair colors.

 Good hair day by @lauraelenahairartist